initialed85/initialed85.github.io/content/posts/how-to-write-code-like-a-dinosaur.md

 Without question, it is super terse and that probably helps you get services up and running from nothing quite quickly.

-I don't really like it, no strong arguments as to why lol.
+I don't really like it- I had to hack more environment / dependency stuff in to get the TypeScript template working than I did for the other languages; maybe it's okay if you're comfortable with it, but it feels like there's almost as much "fluff" around the edges of actually achieving anything as Java (environment-wise).